klei1984/max/defects.md

     </video>
     Is it intentional to allow ships to coast type cells in case there is a bridge at the same cell?

-70. The allocation menu uses a function (cseg01:0008A5FB) to change color temperature of highlighted text background.
+70. **[Fixed]** The allocation menu uses a function (cseg01:0008A5FB) to change color temperature of highlighted text background.
 When the algorithm finds a better color match in the system color palette based on color distance the worse distance is saved instead of the better one.
     <br>
     <video class="embed-video" preload="metadata" controls loop muted playsinline>
     <source src="{{ site.baseurl }}/assets/clips/defect_70.mp4" type="video/mp4">
     <track label="English" kind="subtitles" srclang="en" src="{{ site.baseurl }}/assets/clips/defect_70.vtt" default>
     </video>
-    This makes the text background brighter now, but more importantly more detail is visible.
-Maybe in the future the blue color temperature could be made darker to match the original aesthetic keeping the higher level of detail.
+    This defect fix makes the text background brighter.
+To match the original blue color temperature the color blending table generator parameters had to be adapted.

 71. **[Fixed]** There is a typo in the briefing text of stand alone mission 20 (DESCR20.SCE). `Can you affort to shut down` -> `afford`.